fiskaltrust/interface-doc/doc/general/reference-tables/reference-tables.md

 The ftSignatureType indicates type and origin of the signature.
 The data type is `Int64` and can contain a country specific code which is a value following the ISO-3166-1-ALPHA-2 standard, converted from ASCII into hex and used as byte 8 and 7.

-For definitions regarding national laws, please refer to the appropriate appendix<span id="t-type-of-signature-ftsignaturetype-127">.</span>
+For definitions regarding national laws, please refer to the appropriate appendix.

 | **Value**            | **Description**          | **Middleware-Version** |
 |----------------------|--------------------------|------------------------|